 If the network supports the MOCN configuration for network sharing (see TS 23.251 [24]), each network sharing operator has separate CN(s).
 Mechanisms for selection of serving operator for supporting and non-supporting UEs are defined in TS 23.251 [24].
 Each of the sharing operators may deploy one or more DCNs.

-The selection function for CN nodes in such deployments considers both serving operator and UE Usage Type information such that the serving operator is selected before the evaluation of DCNs begins.
+If Selected PLMN information is provided by the UE, the RAN selects the CN operator based on this provided information and then DECOR rerouting may, if needed, be initiated within the CN of the selected operator.

+If Selected PLMN information is not provided by the UE (may only happen in GERAN and UTRAN), the network initiates MOCN redirection, including CS/PS coordination, to select a CN operator that can serve the UE.
+After this, DECOR rerouting is initiated if needed.
+The serving node in the selected DCN ends the MOCN redirection.

 The functions for redirecting or maintaining UEs in specific DCNs are configured to work within the CNs of the same operator.